Sarah-Bue/knit-space/README.md

 #### Post Previews & Detail Views

 Post previews are displayed as cards showing an image, the post's title, the author and creation date, and an excerpt.
-Images are optional; if users choose not to upload a custom image, a default image is displayed.
+Images are optional; a default image is displayed if users choose not to upload a custom image.

 When clicking on a blog post preview card, a full-page view opens.
 This view presents the user with the post's title, author, date, and full text.
 A *Back* button above the post allows users to return to the *Home* page.
 Additionally, for logged-in users, a *Save* button above the post will enable users to save their favorite posts to their Dashboard.
 The author of each post also sees a drop-down menu allowing them to edit or delete their posts.
 A confirmation modal prevents users from accidentally deleting posts.